-In 1996, Dan Green founded an innovative effect pedal business named 3ms Pedals near Chicago, IL.
+In 1996, Dan Green founded an innovative effect pedal business named 3ms Pedals near Chicago, Illinois, USA.
 The unique designs features many knobs and the option for custom artwork and modifications.
-Two years later Dan moved to St. Louis, MO, and began producing table-top noise devices as well as effect pedals for experimental musicians.
+Two years later Dan moved to St. Louis, Missouri, and began producing table-top noise devices as well as effect pedals for experimental musicians.

 In 2002, the business changed its name to 4ms Company (d/b/a 4ms Pedals) and only a few years later began creating an advanced digital meta-instrument: the Bend Matrix, a 4x8 dynamic routing matrix, automatic circuit-bender, and octophonic mixer.
 In 2009, the company moved to Austin, Texas, and began designing Eurorack modules.